Karen Wagner High School

 Karen J. Wagner High School is a high school in unincorporated Bexar County, Texas, United States.
 It is operated by the Judson Independent School District.
 The school has a San Antonio address but is not within the San Antonio city limits.
+For the 2021-2022 school year, the school was given a "C" by the Texas Education Agency.

-The school was named after Lieutenant Colonel Karen J. Wagner, a United States Army officer and a 1979 Judson High School graduate who was killed when an airplane struck the Pentagon on September 11, 2001.
+The school was named after Lieutenant Colonel Karen J. Wagner, a United States Army officer and a 1979 Judson High School graduate who was killed when an airplane hijacked by terrorists flew into the Pentagon on September 11, 2001.

 Sports

 The school's sports teams are known as the Thunderbirds.